cefore/cefpyco/README.md

     - If the environment variable is also empty, the default installation directory `/usr/local/cefore` is used.
 * portnum (default value: 9896): cefnetd port number to which the application connects.

-Note: If you use the “with” block, you cannot use “handle” outside of that block.
-Additionally, unlike file handling, **It is not possible to execute `cefpyco.create_handle()` again inside a “with” block** (singleton pattern).
+Note: If you use the "with" block, you cannot use "handle" outside of that block.
+Additionally, unlike file handling, **It is not possible to execute `cefpyco.create_handle()` again inside a "with" block** (singleton pattern).

-If you do not want to use the “with” block, create a CefpycoHandle instance (see below), call the `begin()` method before your code, and call the `end()` method at the end.
+If you do not want to use the "with" block, create a CefpycoHandle instance (see below), call the `begin()` method before your code, and call the `end()` method at the end.

 ````python
 import cefpyco